 - Biometric devices: Fingerprint, handprint, or facial recognition readers can carry a hefty price tag and still require residents to go into the office to register their prints or photo.

-Users simply download an app and self-register, the building manager is notified, and access can be granted from anywhere, anytime, without having to meet in person.
+- Easy to use: Users simply download an app and self-register, the building manager is notified, and access can be granted from anywhere, anytime, without having to meet in person.

 - Users don’t share phones like they do key cards.
 Users will rarely let others use their phones, which limits any exposure of others, as well as delivers some inherent security by eliminating sharing.